Shreya99r/myReceiptProcessor/README.md

 Summary of API Specification:

-he Fetch Rewards Receipt Processor is a Flask-based API that processes digital receipts and calculates reward points based on specific rules.
+The Fetch Rewards Receipt Processor is a Flask-based API that processes digital receipts and calculates reward points based on specific rules.
 It provides endpoints to submit receipts and retrieve the associated reward points, offering a streamlined way to manage and track digital transactions.

 Features
 📥 Receipt Submission: Accepts receipt data in JSON format.